regensa18/AdvProg2018/tutorial-5/README.md

 1. Find `build.gradle` file inside folder `tutorial-5`
 1. Set your Gradle home by pointing it to your Gradle installation folder
 1. Click ok and wait while your Dependencies is being imported
-1. If above steps is success, then you're gonna be able to run the Spring Boot application from inside the Intellij IDEA (by clicking icon Run with configuration named `Application`).
+1. If above steps is success, then you're going be able to run the Spring Boot application from inside the Intellij IDEA (by clicking icon Run with configuration named `Application`).
 The alternative way to find out that your dependencies is already imported, is by running the test task.
 Go to your console and run `gradle :tutorial-5:check`
 1. If you don't see any error, then check it on your Web Browser by accessing `http://localhost:8000`.
-You're gonna be able to see the Homepage.
+You're going be able to see the Homepage.

 The following sections describe the tasks required in order to complete each pattern implementation.

 After you run the prepared template, now you must try to implement some simple Web Application.
 You must create a simple Webpage that provide your **Curriculum Vitae**.
-Here's what you need to provide in your Webpage:
+Here is what you need to provide in your Webpage:

 1. Basic Information (Name, Birthdate & Birthplace, Address)
 2. Education History
 3. 1 Paragraph that describe you
 4. When the URL of your CV is accessed with parameter `visitor` (e.g.
 : Danny), the title will be `Danny, I hope you interested to hire me`.
-If there's no parameter, then the title will be `This is my CV`.
+If there is no parameter, then the title will be `This is my CV`.

 The available template is really basic HTML template, and we hope that as most of you already taken Web Programming Course, your webpage won't be as "Plain" as the current state.
 You also need to implement Test Cases to complete this tutorial, because Code Coverage is also being counted as one of mandatory task.
-Here's what you can do to check your Code Coverage:
+Here is what you can do to check your Code Coverage:

 1. Run your test (`gradle :tutorial-5:check`).
 After that there are a generated folder